 Even the ‘workaholic’ Americans get 13 bank holidays.

-Very little is known about the real St. George and some commentators doubt that he ever existed.
+Very little is known about the real St. George and some commentators doubt he ever existed.
 This makes him an ideal icon for the modern age – with no information on him he cannot be ‘character assassinated’ by the media.
 No skeletons in the cupboard (except that of a mythical dragon).

 St. George’s Day is 23 April which is the Spring season, a time for new beginnings and hope.
 The weather is usually (but unpredictably) sunny and celebrations could take place outdoors.
+However, a little bit of rain never stopped the English from celebrating.

 When is St. George’s Day?